 Loiasis is confined to the rain forest belt of western and central Africa.
 Humans are the only known natural reservoir for this parasite.

 Loa loa microfilariae are transmitted by day-biting tabanid flies (Chrysops [deer fly or horse fly]).
 Microfilariae mature to adult worms in the subcutaneous tissues of the human host; females are 40 to 70 mm long, and males are 30 to 34 mm long.
 The adults produce microfilariae.
 Adults migrate in subcutaneous tissues and under the conjunctiva of the eye, and microfilariae circulate in blood.
 Flies become infected when they ingest blood from a human host during the day (when microfilaremia levels are the highest).

 Occasionally, infection causes cardiomyopathy, nephropathy, or encephalitis.
 Eosinophilia Eosinophilia Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
-Causes and associated disorders are myriad but often represent an allergic reaction or a parasitic infection... read more is common but nonspecific.
+Causes and associated disorders are myriad but often represent an allergic reaction or... read more is common but nonspecific.

 Most infected people are asymptomatic.
 Infection can produce areas of angioedema (Calabar swellings) that develop anywhere on the body but predominantly on the extremities; they are presumed to reflect hypersensitivity reactions to allergens released by migrating adult worms.
 In native residents, swellings usually last 1 to 3 days but are more frequent and severe in visitors.
 Worms may also migrate subconjunctivally across the eyes.
 This migration may be unsettling, but residual eye damage is uncommon.

 Nephropathy generally manifests as proteinuria with or without mild hematuria and is believed to be due to immune complex deposition.